Rui517/do_profile_superblock42/README.md

 6>In addition, I use "windows.h" which can only is used in windows system.
 So i separate linux edition and windows edition.
 And i use    "time.h" in linux edition.
 But "time.h" is not very accurate.

 7> 1.json is result of complex model.
 But it doesn't have sum of time of every inside superblock.
 So i update my codes and result is "create.json".

+8> After GSoC, i will try to present json result in html way which is easier for user to see results.